-More often than not, during a redesign some of your old site’s URLs will be different on your new site.
-That’s okay, and it is necessary to improve performance in many cases.
+More often than not, during a redesign, some of your old site’s URLs will be different on your new site.
+That’s okay, and it's necessary to improve performance in many cases.
 However, neither search engines nor your users will be able to detect when a URL has changed.

 This means that users (including Google’s search crawlers) who try to visit a page on your old site will be greeted with an error message if redirects are not created.
 This can lead to a few bad things:

 Rankings and Traffic Bottom Out